Layered defense for dependencies: Why dependabot needs an upstream gatekeeper

 Tools like Dependabot continuously scan your repository’s dependency files for updates.
 As soon as a new version is detected, Dependabot compares it against what your application is currently using.
 If a valid upgrade path exists, it automatically opens a pull request with the updated version.
 From a developer’s perspective, everything looks normal:

-Nothing appears out of the ordinary - and that’s exactly the problem.
+Nothing appears out of the ordinary - which is exactly how these attacks are designed.

 At no point in this process is there a built-in mechanism to evaluate whether a newly released version is too new, potentially unverified, or part of a broader security incident without additional manual investigation.
 To make matters worse, it often takes time for security researchers to identify and report malicious packages, leaving a window where compromised versions can spread undetected.